 U.S. citizens do not require a visa or an eTA to travel to Canada.
-As usual, if you are a U.S. citizen, you can visit Canada with your valid U.S. passport.
+If you are a U.S. citizen, you can visit Canada with your valid U.S. passport.

-U.S. permanent residents (Green Card holders) must have an eTA to travel to Canada, as well as their Green Card.
+As of April 26, 2022, U.S. permanent residents (Green Card holders) no longer require an eTA to travel to Canada.

 If you are a dual citizen, meaning you hold Canadian citizenship and at least one other citizenship, you do not need an eTA to enter Canada.
 However, if you are entering Canada by air, you must be travelling with a Canadian passport.

 If you are a permanent resident of Canada, you do not need an eTA.
-You will need your valid Permanent Resident Card (PR Card) or Permanent Resident Travel Document to travel to Canada.
+Instead, you will need your valid Permanent Resident Card (PR Card) or Permanent Resident Travel Document to travel to Canada.

-Since that eTA is an electronic document, it is electronically tied to your passport number.
-You will not receive a physical document from the Government of Canada.
+Since an eTA is a digital document, it is electronically tied to your passport number.
+As such, you will not receive a physical document from the Government of Canada.